BBC English Regions: The four regions

-These regions (alongside the national regions BBC Scotland, BBC Wales and BBC Northern Ireland that performed a similar role outside England) were well-suited to delivering the pre-war BBC Regional Programme and the post-war BBC Home Service that replaced it.
+These regions (alongside the national regions BBC Scotland, BBC Cymru Wales and BBC Northern Ireland that performed a similar role outside England) were well-suited to delivering the pre-war BBC Regional Programme and the post-war BBC Home Service that replaced it.
 By the 1960s, though, the growth of television, the birth of the more locally based ITV franchises in 1955 and the development of smaller BBC Local Radio stations (made possible by the development of FM radio) were making the structure look increasingly anachronistic.

 Broadcasting in the Seventies

 The effect of Broadcasting in the Seventies was to separate the two different roles of regional BBC offices into different organisations: